We urge the Government to review

-We urge the Government to review the policy (or the relative lack of it) on senior citizens such as financial allocation and quality of life, consistent with the ageing population
+the policy (or the relative lack of it) on senior citizens such as

-(Petaling Jaya, Tuesday): Normally, youth and women are mentioned specially in various plans of the Government like the Eighth Malaysia Plan and the annual national budget.
+population Press Statement by Dr Tan Seng Giaw (Petaling Jaya, Tuesday): Normally, youth and women are mentioned specially in various plans of the Government like the Eighth Malaysia Plan and the annual national budget.
 This is correct.
 But, the society is gradually aging.
 The Government refers to it occasionally.
 It has not gone one step further to have a systematic care of senior citizens.
+It is essential to formulate and enforce policy on senior citizens.
+We have to try our best to lighten the burden of young people towards them.

 Now, the Unity and Social Development Ministry is mainly responsible for senior citizens.
 It has a budget of RM497 million, RM2 million of which is used for the construction of a day care centre for senior citizens.
 In the allocation of RM24.3 million for institutional care, only a small amount is set aside for 1,900 old folks.
 So, senior citizens take only just over one item.